Common COBRA Data Exchange Questions

 If an employee elects COBRA will that feedback into Employee Navigator?

 No. Employee Navigator does not receive data back from the vendor.
-You will need to discuss with the vendor who will be reporting back to carriers when an employee’s coverage needs to be reinstated due to a COBRA election.
+You will need to discuss with the TPA who will be reporting back to carriers when an employee’s coverage needs to be reinstated due to a COBRA election.

 If you use the Manage COBRA tool to elect coverage for prior employees which can then send, if included, on the EDI feeds to various carriers, it is still your responsibility to elect the coverage in Employee Navigator.
 The COBRA Data Feeds do not report back employees that elect coverage under COBRA.